openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 ### Goals

-The goal of this proposal is to inspect running containers and pop a few key pieces of data to identify the workload that they are running.
+The goal of this proposal is to inspect running containers and surface a few key pieces of data to identify the workload that they are running.
 This data will enrich and complement the information already gathered by the Insights Operator to get a more accurate representation of workloads running on OpenShift.

 ### Non-Goals